OR-Dept-Environmental-Quality/wic/index.md

 ![a screenshot comparing weight to impacts](wic-screenshot.png)

-But really, the sky's the limit.
-See *[Example applications of the Waste Impact Calculator](https://github.com/OR-Dept-Environmental-Quality/wic-base/blob/main/documentation/example-applications-of-the-wic.pdf)* for a few more ideas.
+* See *[Example applications of the Waste Impact Calculator](https://github.com/OR-Dept-Environmental-Quality/wic-base/blob/main/documentation/example-applications-of-the-wic.pdf)* for an example of a fairly simple analysis.
+* See the [Waste Impact Calculator web app](https://rstudioconnect.deq.state.or.us/content/706a4deb-f353-4d08-826d-85bf7856c154) for a detailed examination of the life cycle impacts of solid waste from Oregon counties and the USA as a whole.

 ### WIC repositories